 General Opinion: Oh dear, oh dear, oh dear…

 Review: I could review this film with one word and one word only.
 Bullshit.
-But that would be totally unfair… wouldn’t it?
+But that would be totally unfair… Wouldn’t it?
 Well no. It wouldn’t.
 Because that’s what this is.
 The plot is weak, miserable and unengaging.
-The charcters are two dimensional, the acting is poor and the script is so limp wristed that it just makes you want to barf.
-It’s so bad that they’ve had to make every over word a swear word… which isn’t good.
-I don’t mind swearing.
-Used in the right way it’s fine.
-But there is such a thing as overusing it… and this film overuses it enough for several films.
+The characters are two dimensional, the acting is poor and the script is so limp wristed that it just makes you want to barf.
+It’s so bad that they’ve had to make every other word a swear word, which isn’t good.
+I don’t mind swearing- Used in the right way it’s fine.
+But there is such a thing as overusing it and this film overuses it enough for several films.

 And then you have the music.
-House and Dance music… in a film about eighteenth century highwaymen.
+House and Dance music in a film about eighteenth century highwaymen.
 I kid you not.
-It’s so ridiculously contrived it’s unbelievable.
+It’s so ridiculously contrived that it’s unbelievable.
 What it serves to show is that this is not a film that was put together with any thought, care or attention.
 This has simply been thrown together.
 You can tell they didn’t do any research because all the period detail is stereotypes and assumptions.
-The toffs wander around like they’re actually a gay stereotype, the newgate prisoners are looneys out of Monty Python and as for everybody else… well they don’t appear to exist.
+The toffs wander around like they’re gay stereotypes, the Newgate prisoners are looneys out of Monty Python and as for everybody else… They don’t appear to exist.

 At times it’s almost like this was made just to be the worst film imaginable.
-I mean… are they trying to be funny or something?
-They certainly aren’t that’s for sure.
-This is horrible… and when i say horrible… i mean HORRIBLE!
+I mean… Are they trying to be funny or something?
+They certainly aren’t funny, that’s for sure.
+This is horrible… And when I say horrible… I mean HORRIBLE!